bernardwongssg/web-app/README.md

 When should you use Django signals?
 - Django signals have their pros and cons.
 They're particularly useful amongst actions that multiple Apps need to do are might be interested in; say multiple Apps update a particular model, then it might be useful.
 More examples can be read [here](https://stackoverflow.com/questions/60679719/why-use-signals-in-django#:~:text=The%20Django%20Signals%20is%20a,this%20model%20can%20be%20updated.).
 It's important to note that signals have downsides where they're pretty hard to debug and follow along.
 A lot of times you can write functions and do things within models that you're trying to do in signals.py, so most people suggest trying to create methods first and using signals.py as a last resort.
 More can be read about it [here](https://lincolnloop.com/blog/django-anti-patterns-signals/)

+I'm trying to upload a file using form requests but I'm not receiving any files, how come?
+- there's a high possibility you forgot about enctype, make sure you have enctype="multipart/form-data" in your form and that method = "POST".
+Read more [here](https://docs.djangoproject.com/en/4.2/topics/http/file-uploads/#basic-file-uploads)

+What's the difference between forms.Form vs forms.ModelForm?
+- forms.Form are useful for when you're collecting/using data that doesn't necessarily interact with the models or databases. forms.ModelForm is when you're intereacting with models/databases b/c you avoid duplicating your model description.
+More about this can be read [here](https://stackoverflow.com/questions/2303268/djangos-forms-form-vs-forms-modelform)

+What does the warning the browser gives me about 'reloading and resubmitting the form' mean?
+- this occurs when you refresh the page and your page is going to set another POST request.
+My returning a redirect() method in your request.method == "POST" you submit a GET request instead, avoiding this warning

+When should I use image.path or image.url?
+- image.url is moreso used in the HTML and front-end/requests, image.path is used for file management and used within Python code. ex) here are some examples of an image's URL and Path. image URL: /media/profile_pics/1071061_oUEIkgY.jpg image Path: /Github_Repos/Education/djangotutorial/django_project/media/profile_pics/1071061_oUEIkgY.jpg